-Psaki concedes White House didn't secure 'formal agreements' with Central American countries
+Psaki concedes White House didn't secure 'formal' agreements with Central American countries

 Psaki touted the agreements on Monday

-White House press secretary Jen Psaki on Friday conceded that the Biden administration has not secured any "formal agreements" with Central American countries to curb migration into the U.S.
+White House press secretary Jen Psaki on Friday conceded that the Biden administration has not secured any "formal" agreements with Central American countries to curb migration into the U.S.

 President Biden has proposed a $4 billion plan for Central American countries including Mexico, Guatemala and Honduras to invest in tackling what he calls the "root causes" of the migration crisis like gang violence and economic instability.